 Test Re-Applying Your Saved Preferences

-Once your installation is complete and you have confirmed your issue is gone and all is now working well, close down GMS2 and navigate back to (Windows) %AppData%\GameMakerStudio2\[your GMS2 username]\ or (macOS) ~/.config/GameMakerStudio2/[your GMS2 username]\ and put the .json files you saved earlier back into here, overwriting the new versions GMS2 will have made.
+Once your installation is complete and you have confirmed your issue is gone, close down GMS2 and navigate back to (Windows) %AppData%\GameMakerStudio2\[your GMS2 username]\ or (macOS) ~/.config/GameMakerStudio2/[your GMS2 username]\ and put the .json files you saved earlier back into here, overwriting the new versions GMS2 will have made.

 Start GMS2 again now and confirm that it still starts and works correctly.
 If the issue which made you uninstall GMS2 has now returned, then you know it's a value in Preferences which is causing the problem.
 You can either delete your json files to restore to defaults again next time you start GMS2, or you can investigate which particular setting is causing the issue (we can't help you with this, unfortunately, as your issue may well not reproduce on another machine).

-Unable to Install Again Because GMS2 is Still Installed
+Unable to Install Again Because Windows Says GMS2 Is Still Installed

-For our PC users, should you receive any errors about GMS2 already being installed, and so the installer refuses to start, then you did not complete the steps above correctly OR there was a Windows error during the uninstall process OR you have some external software which is monitoring installs/uninstalls.
+Should you receive any errors about GMS2 already being installed, and so the installer refuses to start, then followed the article above but you did not complete the steps correctly OR there was a Windows error during the uninstall process OR you have some external software which is monitoring installs/uninstalls and blocking our tools from working properly.

-Using Control Panel > Programs and Features (the Settings app in Windows 10 still can't do this), you can forcibly remove the entry for GMS2 if it is still listed here.
+If you do not have an installation manager, then using Control Panel > Programs and Features (the Settings app in Windows 10 still can't do this), you can forcibly remove the entry for GMS2 if it is still listed here.
 Right-click on GMS2 and choose Uninstall.
 If you have already run the uninstaller, Windows will usually detect this and say GMS2 has already been uninstalled, so do you want to remove the record of it.
 Say yes.
-You should now be able to install GMS2 again.
+You should now be able to install GMS2 again, but we would recommend that you reboot first, just in case.

-If you still can't install GMS2, and a simple reboot doesn't fix, then please note our Helpdesk are unable to advise what the cause might have been or what steps you should take now, as we do not have your PC in front of us to investigate (although we would of course recommend using a registry cleaner application of your choice to scan for broken install records).
+If you still can't install GMS2, then please note our Helpdesk are unable to advise what the cause might have been or what steps you should take now, as we do not have your PC in front of us to investigate (although we would of course recommend using a registry cleaner application of your choice to scan for broken install records).